johnnyrtrentin/menu-modules/README.md

 ## About

-This Project consists of controlling several _Arduino_ modules in a simpler way, controlling and executing the modules via a **display with buttons and keyboard**.
+This Project consists of controlling several _Arduino_ modules in a simple way, controlling and executing the modules via a **display with buttons and keyboard**.

 ## Dependencies

-This Project **necessery** these _modules_ for this correct functioning.
+This Project **needs** these _modules_ to run correctly.
 - Display LCD 16x2
 - Matrix Keyboard, 16 Keys

-> All library dependencies of the modules above will be provided in the source code.
+> All dependencies of the modules above will be provided in the source code.

 ### To Do List

-- [ ] Choose all modules to implement
+- [ ] List all modules to implement
-- [ ] Implement the code
+- [ ] Implement the modules integrations
 - [ ] Make the datasheet for all modules

 [Arduino]: https://www.arduino.cc/